servicem8/addon-sdk-samples/README.md

 Find out more on the [ServiceM8 Developer portal](http://developer.servicem8.com/) or signup to [ServiceM8](https://www.servicem8.com).

-# addon-sdk-samples
+# Addon SDK Samples
-ServiceM8 Addon SDK Sample Addons
+Each folder contains an addon sdk sample project.
+You can load these into your ServiceM8 developer account and try them out, or use them as a starting point to your own add-on.

 ## hello-world-addon ##
-A simple addon to demonstrate the basics of the manifest and connecting to a lambda function.
+A simple addon to demonstrate the basics of the addon manifest.json file and connecting to a lambda function.
 This addon will add a new job action 'Hello Action' to the job card, which will open a popup window and render your lambda function result.

 #
 We hope you'll find those sample addons useful and encourage you to re-use some of this code in your own Addon.
 If you have any questions please email support@servicem8.com.
 Please submit bug reports to ServiceM8.